-The Scala De Faro hotel has a long and rich history going back to the 15th-16th century when it was built by the Venetians.
-Based on the material and the construction features as well as the historical narratives, it appears that the building was originally a two-story construction with carved porous arches on the ground floor and the “Piano Nobile,” or the main floor used by the Venetian nobility, on the second.
-The monumental scale of the northern facade is the most iconic element of the building and proves its original Venetian origin.
-The arched stone staircase is a fortified monument and is ornately decorated with floral growth and a built-in fountain lying low inside its arc.
+The Scala De Faro Hotel has a long and rich history dating back to the 15th and 16th centuries, when built by Venetians.
+The materials used in its construction, its distinct architectural features, as well as references from various historical sources, show that it was originally a two-storey building with carved, porous arches embellishing the ground floor, and an upper floor –probably the “Piano Nobile” or main floor– where a Venetian noble resided.
+The monumental proportions of the northern façade are the building’s most iconic element and prove its initial Venetian origin.
+The arched stone-built staircase is a monument of fortification, adorned with floral patterns and a built-in fountain at the base of its arc.

 After the Turks occupied the city of Chania in 1645, the building went through various renovation phases.
 Tournefort, a traveller, wrote in 1717: “the building seems to follow the typical trend of the times,” a feature apparent in the construction of the separating south-end wall on the upper floor which was revealed during the restoration of the building.
 The two-storey house featured a cellar and stables on the ground floor, carved stone façade walls on the upper floor and an open-air terrace garden of flowers and climbing plants.
 Old property contracts inform us that, in 1890, it belonged to a Softazade family descendant, a prominent Turkish-Cretan family.